Step One - Filing Prospective Petition

 The text, cover, and signature sheets for a prospective initiative petition must be approved in writing by the City Elections Officer before the chief petitioners may begin circulating the petition.

-See Appendix C of the City Initiative Petition Information Packet for Guidelines for Circulating Petitions.
+See Appendix E of the City Initiative Petition Information Packet for Guidelines for Circulating Petitions.

 After receiving the text, cover and signature sheets from the chief petitioners, the City Elections Officer reviews the sheets for compliance with the requirements for prospective city initiative petitions.
 The City Elections Officer reviews the text of the initiative petition to ensure that the text reads exactly the same and is formatted the same as the text submitted with the prospective petition.
 The City Elections Officer also review the cover and signature sheets for compliance with the city petition requirements.

-All local chief petitioners are required to file a Statement of Organization for Chief Petitioners (SEL 222) with the Secretary of State, Elections Division, before signature sheets can be approved by the local elections official.
+All local chief petitioners are required to file a Statement of Organization for Chief Petitioners (SEL 222) and Campaign Account Information (SEL 223) with the Secretary of State, Elections Division, before signature sheets can be approved by the local elections official.
 In addition, all local chief petitioners must disclose all contribution and expenditure transactions electronically with the Secretary of State, Elections Division.

 The City Elections Officer prepares and mails a written notice to the chief petitioners detailing any corrections which must be made to the text, cover or signature sheets before they can be approved for circulation.